collinogren/ijs_live_team_totals/README.md

 + Implement support for partnered events for IJS and 6.0
 + Add an option to pull HTML data from the internet so as to avoid needing to do a full update in the backroom with an up-to-date database.

+# Disclaimer
+I do not guarantee the accuracy of this software's output.
+It is your responsibility to ensure accurate results.
+If you have any issues, please report them.
+Test results are welcome, if you find calculation inaccuracies, I would greatly appreciate the feedback.

 # Copyright Information
 This free and open source software is published under the MIT License: